 - The person successfully completes the jail term they were sentenced to.

 Like former felons, people with misdemeanor records can go on to hold political office in Utah.
 The waiting period for misdemeanants is shorter than it is for prior felons: five years from the date of conviction instead of 10, again assuming all fines have been paid.

 Arrested in Utah?
 Contact a Criminal Defense Attorney in Utah for Help

 If you or one of your loved ones has been charged with a felony or misdemeanor in Utah, there could be serious consequences — not only for your voting privileges, but upon every aspect of your life.
 You could receive huge fines, be sentenced to probation, or even lose your freedom altogether.
 You will also receive a criminal record, which can make it extremely difficult to find a place to work or live, even after you have completed your sentence.

 Don’t wait to seek legal help if a family member was arrested in Salt Lake County.
-Call a Utah criminal defense attorney at the law offices of Overson Law at (801) 733-1308 to set up a free and confidential legal consultation today.
+Call a Salt Lake City criminal defense lawyer at the law offices of Overson Law at (801) 758-2287 to set up a free and confidential legal consultation today.